Minimize digital disruption and stay competitive with a cyber resilience strategy

 Digital Disruption and Downtime Threatens Operations

 As IDC notes, digital transformation intertwines technology with the human experience.
-For enterprises, that means closely connecting applications and processes so that businesses can become agile and flexible and thus more responsive to customers and clients.
+For enterprises, that means closely connecting business applications and processes so that businesses can become agile and flexible and thus more responsive to customers and clients.
 Businesses will spend $1.3 trillion this year and as much as $2.1 trillion in 2020 on digital transformation, according to the report.

 But spending alone doesn’t guarantee a successful transformation.
 The interconnectedness of systems and a reliance on external services such as cloud and IoT will only increase the frequency and complexity of risk for enterprises that fail to prepare for disruption.
 More than half of the respondents in a recent IDC survey suffered a DDoS attack that lasted anywhere from five hours to a day.
 Ransomware attacks create significant recovery costs and interrupt critical services.